 Expertise includes general international law, especially issues of state responsibility and treaty interpretation; human rights law, particularly the question of extraterritorial application of human rights treaties; international criminal law and international humanitarian law.

-At the School, Marko teaches public law tutorials for undergraduates, and the law of treaties and issues in human rights seminars for the LL.Ms, as well as the Law of War and Peace module for MA… read more
+At the School, Marko teaches public law tutorials for undergraduates, and the law of treaties and international human rights law seminars for the LL.Ms, as well as the Law of War and Peace module for… read more

 Current research focuses on issues of evolutionary interpretation in international and constitutional law, various treaty law issues regarding the aggression amendments to the Rome Statute of the… read more

-At the School, Marko teaches public law tutorials for undergraduates, and the law of treaties and issues in human rights seminars for the LL.Ms, as well as the Law of War and Peace module for MA students.
+At the School, Marko teaches public law tutorials for undergraduates, and the law of treaties and international human rights law seminars for the LL.Ms, as well as the Law of War and Peace module for MA students.